Er0r/Er0r/README.md

 # ABOUT ME

 * Currently working as a Software Engineer at Cleinsight Incorporated.
 Usually contributing on the backend portion using Laravel, NestJS, Serverless (Lambda), Database like MySQL, PostgreSQL, DynamoDB
-* I also have an interest at Machine Learning and I am currently working on a paper based on GNN.
+* I also have an interest at Machine Learning and I am currently working on a paper based on Metaverse And Generative A.I.
 * Institution: American International University-Bangladesh
 * <a href="https://me.mfhos.live/"> PORTFOLIO </a>